 We go into more detail about how Curve works below, but here’s a summary of its main features:

-• “Go back in time” feature.
+“Go back in time” feature.
 Selected the wrong card to pay with?
 No problem.
-You have up to 120 days to “switch” purchases (of up to £5,000) between cards.
+You have up to 120 days (depending on your plan) to “switch” purchases between cards.

-• Works with Apple Pay, Samsung Pay, Google Pay.
-Your Curve card can be added to any of these mobile payment platforms, so you can pay with your phone.
+Works with Apple Pay, Samsung Pay, Google Pay.
+Your Curve card can be added to any of these mobile payment platforms, so you can pay with your phone or smart watch.

 How does Curve work?